Rapporteket/docker/rap-dev-data/README.md

 key at github the first one is used.
 To decrypt the data payload the corresponding private key must be made available to the *dev* container.
 One way of doing this is by mounting the directory containing your private key as a volume in the container.

+#### On linux (and probably also mac, but not tested)
-On linux systems a users private key is usually found in the *~/.ssh* directory and the corresponding entry in *docker-compose.yml* is shown below:
+If you use a linux-type os your ssh keys ar usually found in the *~/.ssh* directory and the corresponding entry in *docker-compose.yml* is shown below:
 ```yaml
 ...
   dev: